DFE-Digital/secure-by-design-docs/docs/policies/security_incident_management_policy.md

 A post incident review (also known as lessons learnt or identified) must be considered for all cyber and information security incidents.
 They should involve all the key stakeholders from the incident and can be performed in numerous ways, including but not limited to, organising a meeting or using a feedback survey.
 The purpose of a review is to:

-•	determine the root cause of the incident
+* determine the root cause of the incident
-•	quantify its impact on DfE
+* quantify its impact on DfE
-•	minimise the possibility of recurrence
+* minimise the possibility of recurrence
-•	improve future responses
+* improve future responses

 DfE must ensure that all incidents are monitored to establish whether there are any trends that could be addressed.
-Any incidents managed by portfolios and services ‘in house’ should send the outputs of this process to the SIM team for review.
+Any incidents managed by portfolios and services 'in house' should send the outputs of this process to the SIM team for review.
 You should document findings and where improvements have been identified.
-You should implement these when ‘business as usual’ activities have resumed.
+You should implement these when 'business as usual' activities have resumed.
 You can contact the SIM team for further information on how to conduct post incident reviews and follow up actions by emailing them at <mailbox address here>.

 ## Revision history and decision records